swathiyemp/Itemcatalog/README.md

 # Item Catalog Application
 This project is for creating an application that displays categories with list of items and their JSON endpoints.
-This App utilizes the oauth functionality from google to enable the users to sign in or sign up for performing CRUD operations.
+This App utilizes the oauth functionality from google to enable the users to sign in or sign up to create their own category for performing CRUD operations.

 ## Getting Started